tcheng96/CAIChallenge2018/database/readme.md

 # IBM CAI Challenge 2018 - Database Migration Starter
-This is the starter app to help you manage your Postgres database migrations using Flyway.
+This is the starter app to help you manage your Postgres database migrations using Flyway and manual database access with pgAdmin.

 Database migrations are the series of scripts that create, modify, delete, and otherwise affect objects in your database.